 - Learn about changes to Income-Driven Repayment (IDR) plans, including the new SAVE Plan.
 More information from Federal Student Aid is available here and here.

 - Review your eligibility for Public Service Loan Forgiveness.
 Learn more from Federal Student Aid.

-- See if you are eligible for a Fresh Start, which is designed to help eligible borrowers in default.
+- See if you are eligible for Fresh Start, a federal program designed to help eligible borrowers in default.
 More information from Federal Student Aid is available here.

-- Beware of Scams and Alert our Office!
+And, as always, beware of scams and alert our office!
 There have been many developments on the student loan front, and these changes may bring confusion and uncertainty.
 Scammers thrive in those conditions, so borrowers should be alert.
-Learn more tips here.
+Learn more scam tips here.

 Guidance for Student Loan Borrowers